VargaJoe/sensenet-index-tools/README.md

 A comprehensive toolkit for managing and maintaining SenseNet Lucene.NET indexes.
 This suite includes tools for managing the LastActivityId value in SenseNet indexes, validating index integrity, and checking content synchronization between the database and index.

+## Recent Updates

+**May 2025**: Fixed a critical issue in the `check-subtree` command that was incorrectly reporting content items as missing from the index.
+The key fix was updating the field names from "NodeId" to "Id" and "VersionId" to "Version_" to match SenseNet's actual index structure.
+See [INDEX_CHECKER_FIX.md](INDEX_CHECKER_FIX.md) for details.

 ## Repository

 This project is maintained at: https://github.com/VargaJoe/sensenet-index-tools